Sangrail/DataScience--Getting-and-Cleaning-Data/Codebook.md

 * Merges the training and test sets to create one data set, namely train/X_train.txt with test/X_test.txt, the result of which is a 10299x561 data frame.

 * Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
+*
+* Aggregate the merged data set, by the activity classification (walking, etc...), the subject ID and export to a file called, Tidy.txt.

 * Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set: walking, walkingupstairs, walkingdownstairs, sitting, standing, laying